CCA-Public/digital-archives-manual/guides/stabilization.md

 * Prior to creating the disk image, virus scan the media using ESET Endpoint Antivirus.
    * Open ESET Endpoint Antivirus
    * From the left side menu, select “Computer scan”, click on “Custom scan” and then select the media to begin virus scanning.
    * If there are no viruses, proceed with the next step.
-If ESET finds viruses, stop, note the virus(es) encountered in the versement   stabilization spreadsheet, set the media aside and go to section [“Create a disk image of infected media”](#infected)
+If ESET finds viruses, stop, note the virus(es) encountered in the versement   stabilization spreadsheet, set the media aside and consult the Digital Archivist.

 2. Settings
 * Prior to disk imaging, go through the following settings, depending on the needs of your digital preservation project.